Philippine coast guard says it removed barrier placed by China's coast guard in disputed shoal | Law-Order

 Chinese coast guard vessels laid the rope and net barrier, held up by buoys, last week as a Philippine government fisheries vessel approached and more than 50 Philippine fishing boats swarmed outside the shoal, the Philippine coast guard said.

-The Philippine coast guard said in a statement Monday night that it has successfully removed the floating barrier in a "special operation" in compliance with the order of President Ferdinand Marcos Jr. It did not provide other details like if the entire barrier was removed and when, and how Chinese coast guard ships, which have closely guarded the shoal for years, reacted.
+It said in a statement on Monday night that it successfully removed the floating barrier in a "special operation" in compliance with the order of President Ferdinand Marcos Jr. It did not provide other details, such as whether the entire barrier was removed, when the operation occurred and how Chinese coast guard ships, which have closely guarded the shoal for years, reacted.

 "The decisive action of the Philippine coast guard to remove the barrier aligns with international law and the Philippines' sovereignty over the shoal," the coast guard said.
-"The PCG remains committed to upholding international law, safeguarding the welfare of Filipino fisherfolk and protecting the rights of the Philippines in its territorial waters."
-Video issued by the Philippine coast guard to journalists in Manila showed a diver cutting a part of what appears to be the barrier rope.
-A man onboard a motor boat tries to lift what appears to be a part of the barrier rope in another video released by the coast guard to the media.
+It said it "remains committed to upholding international law, safeguarding the welfare of Filipino fisherfolk and protecting the rights of the Philippines in its territorial waters."
+Video issued by the Philippine coast guard in Manila shows a diver cutting part of what appears to be the barrier rope.
+In another video, a man on a motorboat tries to lift what appears to be part of the barrier.

-Earlier Monday, Philippine National Security Adviser Eduardo Ano said that "the placement by the People's Republic of China of a barrier violates the traditional fishing rights of our fishermen''.

-Ano said in a statement that the Philippines "will take all appropriate actions to cause the removal of the barriers and to protect the rights of our fishermen in the area".
-He did not elaborate.

 It's the latest flare-up in long-simmering territorial disputes in the busy and resource-rich waterway, most of which is claimed by China.
 The Philippines, Vietnam, Malaysia, Brunei and Taiwan are involved with China in the conflicts, which have long been regarded as a potential Asian flashpoint and a delicate fault line in the US-China rivalry in the region.